danwerner21/6x0x-DOS65/README.md

 1. add images of backplane in an atx case
 1. add 6x0x backplane repo to wiki
 1. MD support FOR 6X0X
+1. RAMDISK support FOR 6502PC

 1. IO ASSIGNMENT?
- * prnwrt (SERIAL, ETH,  OR PARALLEL SUPPORT)
+1. prnwrt (SERIAL, ETH,  OR PARALLEL SUPPORT)
- * punwrt (SERIAL, ETH,  OR CASSETTE SUPPORT) s19?
+1. punwrt (SERIAL, ETH,  OR CASSETTE SUPPORT) s19?
- * rdrinp (SERIAL, ETH,  OR CASSETTE SUPPORT) s19?
+1. rdrinp (SERIAL, ETH,  OR CASSETTE SUPPORT) s19?

 ## BUGS
 1. sedit does not paint properly on console (colors)
 1. DSKY GETKEY DISPLAY BUG
 1. POSSIBLE?
 FD0 Software bug (fd1 works fine . . )
-1. Duodyne basic compiler issues (problem with string literals)
-1. duodyne basic run time fails
 1. sedit needs to be terminal independent and has bugs

 ---